 Inspiring speakers are just as inspirational in a virtual space.

-The guest speakers and panel members were really something special, and spoke directly to how we as technology professionals can help people get through this pandemic.
-We listened to sessions with Marcus Luttrel and Kevin Brown about overcoming odds and the many ways to be a HERO to your customers, colleagues and loved ones.
-We also listened to impactful industry discussions with CEO’s from Zoom, Vonage, Ring Central, SalesForce, and many other top executives whose companies are leading industry trends.
+The guest speakers and panel members were exceptional and spoke directly about how we, as technology professionals, can help people get through this pandemic.
+We listened to Marcus Luttrel and Kevin Brown’s sessions about overcoming odds and the many ways to be a HERO to your customers, colleagues, and loved ones.
+We also listened to impactful industry discussions with CEOs from Zoom, Vonage, Ring Central, SalesForce, and many other top executives whose companies are leading industry trends.

 I’ve been so impressed at how our industry rallied to enable the work-from-home landscape.
-I’m even more excited about what the future holds as our vendors work tirelessly to allow people to embrace the ever changing technology landscape.
-I learned we have never been in a better position to bring tremendous value to our clients due to the amazing partnerships and resources we have with my Comtel Client Services Team and with Avant as our Technology Enablement Team.
+I’m even more excited about what the future holds as our vendors work tirelessly to allow people to embrace the ever-changing technology landscape.
+I learned we have never been better positioned to bring tremendous value to our clients due to the amazing partnerships and resources we have with my Comtel Client Services Team and with Avant as our Technology Enablement Team.

 Learning helps keep us at the top of our game.

-The trainings about what technologies are front and center and what is to come was next level.
+The training about what technologies are front and center and what is to come was next level.

 Our new normal has catapulted security to the top of everyone’s mind.
 With more people working remotely and spending time online, bad actors are becoming ever-present.
-We learned not only about these current challenges, but how to continue to lead the way in technology security and access.
-Next-gen cloud and networking technologies are helping us connect to our customers and our employees in a more impactful manner.
+We learned about these current challenges and how to continue to lead the way in technology security and access.
+Next-gen cloud and networking technologies help us connect to our customers and our employees in a more impactful manner.
 Integrations, collaboration, and AI are improving productivity and customer experiences.
-Technology helped people stay relevant during the pandemic and these same companies are shaping the way business will be done in the future.
+Technology helped people stay relevant during the pandemic, and these same companies are shaping the way business will be done in the future.

-And, to incentivize participants to really embrace the training there were point values assigned to different things which out participants in drawings for fun prizes.
+To incentivize participants to really embrace the training, there were point values assigned to different things, which put participants in drawings for fun prizes.
 I won an iPad for putting in the work to be better at my craft– not too shabby.